csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 git config --global init.defaultBranch main
 ```

-With a basic install of Git, the default branch name is `master`, which is problematic for many reasons.
+> With a basic install of Git, the default branch name is `master`, which is problematic for many reasons.
 We can change it to anything we'd like, but convention currently uses `main`.

 ## Creating a Repository

 A Git **repository** is a data structure used to track changes to a set of project files over time.
 Repositories are stored within the same directory as these project files, in a hidden directory called `.git` (pictured earlier).
-We can create a new git repository either by using [GitHub’s web interface](https://github.com/new), or via the command line.

 Let’s use the command line to create a git repository for the experiments that we’re going to do today.
 First, move to your `Desktop` directory.
 On most installs of Windows, MacOS, and Linux, this can be done with:

 ```bash